Plutonomicon/cardano-transaction-lib/doc/side-by-side-CTL-and-Plutus-comparison.md

 The use of `Aff` inside `LoggerT` allows us to use asynchronous effects inside the logger.
 In particular, this has a similar effect as using `IO` in Haskell, although isn't the same.
+Of course we can log to console using just `Aff` but `LoggerT` provide us with structured logging.

 ## Contract comparison